LTelnekes/STS_MA_Thesis/README.md

 # Stop the Steal: The Metaphorical Construction of Disinformation and Conspiracy Theories in Donald Trump's Tweets before and during the Capitol Riots
-All data and necessary information for my MA Thesis in Digital Humanities at the University of Groningen
+All data and necessary information for my MA Thesis in Digital Humanities at the University of Groningen.
+This also included data for further study.

 ### Corpus Description
 This corpus contains several datasets consisting of tweets posted by Donald Trump’s personal Twitter account, @realDonaldTrump.
 They are built upon the merging of existing datasets: